 Why book a Script Report from Us?

 - We are the only screenplay analysis company backed by a major Talent Agency.
-Curtis Brown represent Robert Pattinson and DRIVE screenwriter Hoss Amini, to name just two.
+Curtis Brown are one of the world’s leading literary and talent agencies.

-- Film & TV development is fiercely competitive – you’ll only get one shot to impress.
-A script consultant is essential.
+- Film & TV development is fiercely competitive – scripts get few chances to impress.
+Hiring a script consultant, before submission, is essential.

 - We’re sent c.
 60 screenplays a month, one of the largest script-flows around.
+41% are repeat bookings.
 Script coverage is what we do, all day, every day.

 - Impartial script analysis is vital to the improvement of a project.
 We’re trusted by the industry, and believe our verified customer reviews speak for us.